victorvde/dota2_nohats/README.md

 ## Are there known problems with this mod?
 The most up to date list of known problems is on the bug tracker.
 At the time of this release, the known bugs are:
-* Courier portraits can look weird
+* Portraits can look weird, especially on couriers

 # Technical
 ## How do I create the mod files?